Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

 # SleepOver InAntwerp

- The concept behind SleepOver InAntwerp is to help tourists or just about anyone planning to visit the city of Antwerp to find accomodation easily.
+ The concept behind SleepOver Hotels is to help tourists or just about anyone planning to visit Belgium to find accomodation easily.
- We underatnd that sometimes one might find themselves not initially planned.
-We could be visiting a nearby city and decide to pop in to Antwerp or we could also just be driving through the the city and decide to make a stop.
+ We underatnd that sometimes one might find themselves having to make last minute decisions regarding holidays or sta overs not initially planned.
+ We could be visiting a The Netherlands, France or German and make a last minute decision to pop in to Belgium for a day or two.

- There're variuous reasons why one might need hotel without any prior reservation.
+ SleepOver is a small chain of three hotels and two deluxe guest houses for rents.
+ They've got got brances in 5 major cities in Belgium.
+The hotels are located very close to city center.
+Tourists are able to find facitilties easily, ranging from musuem, shops, public transportations etc.

  ## UX

 This project is for anyone looking for hotel to rent.